 Major spoilers for Jedi: Fallen Order follow

-Jedi: Fallen Order concludes with Cere and Cal Kestis deciding that neither of them would be effective at rebuilding the Jedi Order, so they destroy the Holocron that contains information about where to find Force-sensitive children throughout the galaxy.
+Jedi: Fallen Order concludes with Cere and Cal Kestis deciding that neither of them would be effective at rebuilding the Jedi Order, leading them to destroy the Holocron containing locations of find Force-sensitive children throughout the galaxy.
 "Their destiny should be trusted to the Force," Cal says before he destroys the Holocron with his lightsaber.

 The sequel could do one of a few things.
 Firstly, a sequel could continue the Mantis crew's adventures.
 They could run into other active Jedi or Force-sensitive children, providing them a chance for redemption.
 Such a serendipitous event would be the will of the Force, so they surely couldn't deny a second chance at leading a new Jedi Order.

 As part of an interview with CBR, Cal Kestis actor Cameron Monaghan said the following: